 It is only when students are given the time and instruction first to build an Informal Competence in a second or foreign language on their Informal Competence in their first language, while building an Academic Competence in their first language on their Informal Competence in their first language, and only then to build an Academic Competence in a second or foreign language on both their Informal Competence in that second or foreign language as well as on their Academic Competence in their first language, that they can proceed across the second threshold to the third level of the house.
-Cummins calls this Balanced Bilingualism or Additive Bilingualism, where students' Informal and Academic Competences in the other language.
+Cummins calls this Balanced Bilingualism or Additive Bilingualism, where students' Informal and Academic Competences in one language complement and enhance their Informal and Academic Competences in the other language.

 Unfortunately, most transitional programs make the transition from the students' first language much too soon and much too unsystematically to achieve the goal of Additive Bilingualism.
 This is certainly the case with any programs, such as that in St. Eustatius, which attempt to make the final transition in the language of instruction from students' first language to a second or a foreign before the first year of secondary school, before students have an adequate Academic Competence in their first language before teaching Academic Competence in the second or foreign language.
-It is also the case with any programs which attempt to teach a foreign language as a first or second language (as is being done in St. Eustatius and the ABC Islands), or any programs which attempt to teach a second or foreign language as a first language before teaching Academic Competence in that second or foreign language.
+It is also the case with any programs which attempt to teach a foreign language as a first or second language (as is being done in St. Eustatius and the ABC Islands), or any programs which attempt to teach a second language as a first language, because they do not allow students to gain sufficient Informal Competence in the second or foreign language before teaching Academic Competence in that second or foreign language.